-For the description of this subject, see section (e), Chemical Thermodynamics and Kinetics, of 22.111 Industrial Chemistry.
+For the description of this subject, see section (d), Chemical Thermodynamics and Kinetics, of 22.112 Industrial Chemistry II.

 22.231 Ceramic Engineering

 A detailed study of the mechanical properties of ceramic materials and a comparison of these with those of metals and plastics.
 A detailed fundamental treatment of the unit operations concerned with the handling of ceramic materials; production of high temperatures; unsteady-state heat transfer and firing.
 Ceramic engineering design.